Quizzes & Activities

 Protectionism - Barriers to Trade (Quizlet Revision Activity)

-Here are 20 key terms relating to barriers to trade (protectionism).
+Here are some key terms relating to barriers to trade (protectionism).
 Check your understanding with this updated Quizlet Revision Activity!

 Ad valorem tariff

 An import tax charged as percentage of the price

 Regulations on imports such as animal welfare standards and energy efficiency requirements